Ahmed1492/full-stack-social-media-app/README.md

 ## Technologies Used

 - Front-End:
-      Next.js 13 with App Router for server actions and dynamic routing.
+      Next.js  with App Router for server actions and dynamic routing.
-      React for building a responsive user interface.
+      React for building a responsive user interface and use react fetures like hooks in client side .

 - Back-End: